Ortham/json-schema-env-config/README.md

 ### Loading values from the filesystem

-Every config property has a second environment variable, which adds a `_FILE` suffix to the name of the first.
+Every config property has a second environment variable, which is named as if the config property had a child property named `file`.
 For example, in addition to `CAMEL_CASE_VARIABLE_1`, `#/camelCase/variable1` can be set using the `CAMEL_CASE_VARAIBLE_1_FILE` environment variable.

 While the environment variables without the `_FILE` suffix have their values